olawumiezeh/DATA-ANALYSIS-PROJECT/README.md

 It involves exploring the sales data to answer key questions such as

 - what is the sales trend?
-- which products sre top sellers?
+- which products are top sellers?
 - what are the peak sales periods?

 ### Data Analysis